deletedcu/angular-demo/lectures/day-2/use_an_api.md

 Test this by looking in the console.

-## Add the ability to make AJAX requests
+## Add the Ability to Make AJAX Requests

 Add `HttpModule` to `src/app/app.module.ts`: